Register Your Walk

 Register Other Walkers

 You can either have your walkers register independently or register on the day.
-As part of this year’s theme of ‘Connect, Communicate, Care’, we are asking all participants to gather signatures either before or during your walk in the empty speech bubble on the back of your tote bag and make connections.
+As part of this year’s theme of ‘Working Together to Prevent Suicide’, we are asking participants to gather signatures either before or during your walk on the tote bag you receive at the start of the walk.

 Promote Your Walk, Recruit Volunteers, and Raise Important Funds

-It will be important to think about how you will promote your walk and ask other walkers to help you spread the word, make connections and raise funds.
+It will be important to think about how you will promote your walk and ask other walkers to help you spread the word.

 - Encourage friends and families to join you or sponsor you for the number of signatures you collect.